dgmouris/crappy-jeopardy/README.md

         )

 ```
-- The next part I did here is that Implemented the "receive" method which will recieve sent messages (that have a type) to the websocket.
+- The next part I did here is that Implemented the `receive` method which will recieve sent messages (that have a type) to the websocket.
-    - The really important piece the "async_to_sync(self.channel_layer.group_send)" method which uses the special "type" key to invoke the methods with the corresponding type names.
+    - The really important piece the `sync_to_sync(self.channel_layer.group_send)` method which uses the special `type` key to invoke the methods with the corresponding type names.
-        - for example if I receive a type equivalend to ANSWER_QUESTION_TYPE it will send it to the "def answer_question(self, event)" method.
+        - for example if I receive a type equivalend to ANSWER_QUESTION_TYPE it will send it to the `def answer_question(self, event)` method.

 ```python